2011 WNBA season: Marquee sponsorship

 On August 22, 2011, the WNBA announced a league-wide marquee sponsorship with Boost Mobile.
 The deal would allow the Boost Mobile logo to be placed on ten of the 12 teams' jerseys (excluding Phoenix and San Antonio) in addition to branding on the courts and in arenas.
 A source said the deal is worth "roughly $10 million over its four years" and is the richest in league history.

-2011 WNBA Draft
+Draft

 The WNBA Draft lottery was held on November 2, 2010.
 The lottery teams were the Tulsa Shock, Minnesota Lynx, Chicago Sky and Minnesota Lynx (from Conn.).
 The top pick was awarded to Minnesota.

 The 2011 WNBA Draft was held on April 11, 2011, in Bristol, Connecticut.
 Coverage of the first round was shown on ESPN (HD).
 Second and third round coverage was shown on ESPNU and NBA TV.